hansonj34/stocks-analysis/README.md

 Dim tickerVolumes As Long Dim tickerStartingPrices As Single Dim tickerEndingPrices As Single

 #### A loop initiates the tickerVolume to Zero and accessed by the tickerIndex.
-Providing a filter if the next row's ticker doesn't match, the tickerIdeex is increased.
+Providing a filter if the next row's ticker doesn't match, the tickerIndex is increased.

 tickerVolumes = 0 For j = 2 To RowCount If Cells(j, 1).Value = tickerIndex Then